isangil/deims-luquillo-custom/README.md

 If you prefer speed, use drush to enable the module(s).
 If you had, say, a GIS module..
 * `drush en luquillo luquillo_spatial_data`

-Some of this migrations required additions (spatial data) and changes to the Luquillo DEIMS content types (research project).
-Ensure that those features changes are taking effect, by deleting the existing feature and placing the overriden feature, or simply moving the overriding DEIMS features (such as folder "deims_research_project") into the DEIMS features folder.
+Some of this migrations required additions (organization type) and changes to the Luquillo DEIMS content types (data set).
+Ensure that those features changes are taking effect, by deleting the existing feature and placing the overriden feature, or simply moving the overriding DEIMS features (such as folder "deims-data-set") into the DEIMS features folder.
 If you are in your Drupal root:

-* `mv sites/default/modules/luquillo/features/deims_research_project profiles/deims/modules/features`
+* `mv sites/default/modules/luquillo/features/deims_data_set profiles/deims/modules/features`

 ###  For the custom migrations to work ###